slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 First the essential.
 Then the details.

 Focusing is an art.
-Time itself is not your limitation: attention is.
-Busy imply out of control.
-Lack of time is lack of priorities.
+Time is not the limit—attention is.
+Busy means out of control.
+Lack of time means lack of priorities.
 Always look where you want to go, not where you don’t want to go.

 > *"A man with a watch knows what time it is.
 A man with two watches is never sure." (...)
 "If you want a well, only dig in one place."